Wide Ranging Expertise Helps Us Connect Dots

 Wireless Chipsets Working for Inventor of Cell Phone

-He worked with Martin Cooper, the inventor of the cell phone, developing early high-speed wireless semiconductor chips.
+He worked for Martin Cooper, the inventor of the cell phone, developing early high-speed mobile / wireless semiconductor chips leading up to the iPhone revolution.

 Aerospace & Military